Get

 The thought of lapping at bacon grease would make even the most diehard bacon-loving human sick to their stomach.
 Cats may not view it the same, however.
 Bacon grease can be just as tempting to your cat as the slice of bacon itself.

 In fact, some pet owners even pour bacon grease on top of their pet’s dry food to make it more appetizing.
-We do not recommend this route at all due to the greases’ high sodium and saturated fat content.
+We do not recommend this route at all due to the high sodium and saturated fat content of the grease.

 Conclusion

 Bacon is a tasty treat for both humans and cats.
-It should remain just that—a treat—for cats, though.
+Cats can have bacon but it should remain just that—a treat—for cats, though.
 A piece of a slice of bacon on occasion isn’t going to hurt your cat, but it doesn’t provide any nutritional benefits for them, either.

 It’s best to offer your cat a healthier treat, one that provides more nutritional bang for their buck.
 Plus, you then get to keep all the bacon to yourself.
 It’s a win-win for you, really!